turingschool/career-development-curriculum-site/module_one/mod1_week3.md

 Pull apart the stories you like.
 What you like in them is a part of you;
 you’ve got to recognize it before you can use it.

-[Embed Video Here by pasting the embedded code from the YouTube video and remove these brackets]

 ## Section 2: Develop Your story
 To develop a solid career story you must first consider your audience, then identitfy a theme based on your prior professioanl and life experiences, that allows you to craft a compelling narrative.